SlimShady95/ClimbingBot/README.md

 # How to use?

-First, either create a file called .env and paste the following:
+## 1. Option A: Create a file called .env and paste the following:

 ```
 telegram-api-key=YOUR TELEGRAM API KEY